lib-map/guide-digitizing/index.md

 Digitizing allows image data to be converted to vector digital data.
 This is accomplished by manually digitizing objects by tracing lines or adding points based on the source media.

 #### Starting a New Project
-1. To begin a new project, open ArcGIS on your desktop.
+1. To begin a new project, open ArcGIS Pro on your desktop.
 2. Click **Map** under *New, Blank Templates*.

 ![New Project](images/NewProject.PNG)